-The UAPD Community Engagement Unit25 conducts surveys throughout the year to identify areas of concern with respect to building security, lighting, landscaping, and other potential safety and security issues.
-University employees may schedule a building safety survey for a building by completing the UAPD Safety Presentation Request Form26.
-Any lighting or safety hazards identified during the routine patrol of the campus by UAPD are also forwarded to Facilities Management for correction.
-Community members are encouraged to promptly report any security concerns to UAPD's non-emergency line at (520)621-8273.
+Upon request, the UAPD Community Engagement Unit can also conduct building safety surveys to identify areas of concern with respect to building security, lighting, landscaping, and other potential safety and security issues for any University campuses within the state.
+University employees may schedule a survey for a building by completing the UAPD Safety Presentation Request Form.
+Community members are encouraged to promptly report any security concerns on the PBC Campus to UA Security at (602)827-2368.